thajo/weekend-booking-web-site/README.md

 # weekend-booking-web-site
-This is not a real web site its just for an assignment where students writes a web agent scraping three diffrent sites
+This is not a real web site, it's just for an assignment where students write a web agent scraping three different sites

 ## Install
 Make sure you have the following installed on your system: